NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Reduced from 25 to 10 on behind (same for front)
 - 6B
     - Changed to be an elbow attack
-    - If holding B on frame 17 it will launch instead
+    - Always launches (TODO: vanilla?)
+    - More lift
-    - Turns around back turned
+    - Turns around back turned (TODO: still relevant with launch?)
     - Crushes frame 7 - 53
     - Hitboxes slightly bigger
+- 6(B-B) delay window for 5B(B) is now six frames (from 8; vanilla 10)
 - 6BB(B) hitboxes slightly bigger
 - 6A
     - Has slightly more lift
     - Comes out one frame earlier when done in a string
     - Grabbable the entire move
+    - Does spinning launch
+    - Rock comes out 3 frames faster
+    - Is blockable
 - 6A(B) added
 - 6A(A) added as stone clap
+- 4B(B) changed to be 5BB(B) with A button follow ups
 - 4A
     - DEF window starts frame 12 and ends frame 33 (animation ends frame 47)
     - When done in a combo it does 6A